Skip to main content

 Related Health Conditions

-• Skin examination: Your provider will look at your skin for signs of melanoma.
+• Skin examination: The healthcare professional will look at your skin for signs of melanoma.
 If there’s a concerning spot, they’ll do a skin biopsy to confirm the diagnosis.

-• Skin biopsy: This is a minor surgical procedure your provider does in their office.
-They numb your skin with a small needle and use a small, flat or circular blade to remove the spot.
-Then they send the tissue to a lab where a pathologist evaluates it for melanoma.
+• Skin biopsy: This is a minor surgical procedure done at your doctor’s office.
+They numb your skin with a small needle and use a small blade that’s flat or circular to remove the spot.
+Then they send the tissue to a lab, where a pathologist evaluates it for melanoma.
 Depending on the biopsy type, you may have some stitches after the procedure.

 Melanoma staging